USA Outdoor Bucket List by Best Month to Visit

 The tulips begin blooming in April.
 Visiting the fields is free.

-Plan a road trip, grab your partner, and experience the most beautiful fields of flowers you could ever see in the U.S.
+Plan a road trip, grab your partner, and experience the most beautiful fields of flowers you could ever see.

 May is the best season to visit Moab, Utah.
 The desert is just starting to warm up, and you can most likely beat 100-degree Fahrenheit weather.
 Mornings are still crisp, as well as the evenings for camping and hiking, making May a wonderful time of year for vacation or holiday.